frida/frida-website/_posts/2017-08-15-frida-10-4-released.markdown

 interesting internal use-cases they've evolved to the point where the essential bits are now covered pretty well.

 So with 10.4 we are finally exposing all of these APIs to JavaScript.
+It's also worth mentioning that these new bindings are auto-generated, so future additions will be effortless.

 Let's take a look at an example on x86:

 {% highlight js %}
 var getLivesLeft = Module.findExportByName('game-engine.so',